 Who?

-This is a great-for-friends trip: I went out my partner Rupert and our friend Jonathan.
+This is a great-for-friends trip: I went out with my partner Rupert and our friend Jonathan.
 We were able to cycle side-by-side and chat pretty much the whole time we were out.

 How long?